File Type Identifier / Detector: 6 Best to Use in 2025

 Download DROID (Digital Record Object IDentification)

-5. Upload Your File And Get It Identified Online
+5. Upload Your File and Get It Identified Online

 CheckFileType